The Lone Star State’s Unique Geographical Terrain and History Influence Design and Structure

 With its vast spread of land and terrain, it’s no surprise that Texas house styles/features depend heavily on the state’s natural landscape and unique geographical characteristics.
 Homes can range from the modern log cabin to the classic ranch, the traditional Southern plantation, Southwest adobe, Spanish-Mexican styles, mansions, and beachfront homes.

-A view of the legendary Southfork Ranch in Dallas, setting of one of the most popular primetime TV dramas (left).
-The Alamo (right), a Spanish Mission and fortress in the 1700s, was the site of the Battle of the Alamo in 1836.
+Top: A view of the legendary Southfork Ranch in Dallas, setting of one of the most popular primetime TV dramas (image credit: Southfork Front by sf46 / Plublic Domain).
+Bottom: The Alamo, a Spanish Mission and fortress in the 1700s, was the site of the Battle of the Alamo in 1836 (image credit: The Alamo by Daniel Schwen / CC BY-SA 4.0).

 From the Hill Country to the Prairie-Lakes, the South Texas Plains, Big Bend and the Panhandle Plains, Texas house styles manifest centuries of rich historical traditions.
 There is not one defining characteristic among these house plans but an amalgam of the contributions of the Native Americans, Mexicans and Europeans, among them the Spanish, German, and Italian.
 Beginning from the adobe dwellings to the presidios and missions constructed by the Spanish explorers, Texas house designs are as diverse as the cultures and settlers who inspired them.